RobertBurrellDonkin/library-management-system/README.md

   Consistency in packaging naming conventions facilities this process.
     * Let's assume that these standard are reasonably close to common Spring Boot conventions with a slight bias towards a flatter structure allowing additional top level packages.
-    * I lead towards a finely grained microservice architecture.
+    * I lean towards a finely grained microservice architecture.
 Overly deep package structures indicating overly complex microservice may be a *code smell* highlighting a microservice which has drifted from the path of single responsibility and a system which is failing to appropriately separate concerns.